goatedroot/goatedroot/README.md

 ## what i'm currently focused on

 - web exploitation — still a lot to learn here but it's what hooked me in
-- active directory — attacking enterprise environments, there's always more to learn
+- active directory — enterprise attacks, this stuff is genuinely insane
 - reverse engineering — recently went down this rabbit hole and it's wild
-- just generally understanding how attacks work before thinking about defense
+- understanding how attacks work to know how to defend against them

 ---